GusakovIgor/GusakovIgor/README.md

 # Myau!

-#### Almost all projects in this repositories we made in first 2 semesters of my MIPT studies.
+#### All projects in this repositories were made as part of my MIPT programming courses.

-### Small description of most valuable and inetresting ones you can find here.
+They laid foundation of my knowledge, small description of most valuable and inetresting ones you can find here.

  ### C projects:
   - Pr.3-Soft_CPU: